SteveLTN/https-portal/README.md

 All paths will be redirected to the target.
 E.g. `https://example.com/foo/bar` will be 301 redirected to `https://target.example.com/foo/bar`.

-A common use case is to redirect `www.example.com` to `example.com`:
+A common use case is to redirect `www.example.com` to `example.com`.
+Configure your DNS, make both `www.example.com` and `example.com` resolve to the HTTPS-PORTAL host, and use the following compose:

 ```yaml
 https-portal: